MilimaBwana/Intel-Image-Classification/README.md

 - Pandas
 - Matplotlib
 - OpenCV for Python
-- tf-nightly, if you want to use tensorboard (see [here](https://www.dlology.com/blog/how-to-run-tensorboard-in-jupyter-notebook/)
+- tf-nightly, if you want to use tensorboard in Jupyter Notebook (see [here](https://www.dlology.com/blog/how-to-run-tensorboard-in-jupyter-notebook/))

 This notebook was designed to be run on Google Colab.
 For this to work, you need the dataset on your Google Drive.